robohydra/robohydra/usecases/index.md

 identify what test cases are useful or interesting to test.
 In this case, let's assume that what you want is to simulate a user data store with one Speed Dial and two bookmarks, one of the bookmarks having the same URL as the Speed Dial.
-In that case, these two heads would do the job nicely:
+In that case, these two RoboHydra heads would do the job nicely:

     tests: {
         duplicateUrlInSpeeddialAndBookmark: {